smartdevicelink/sdl_server/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=AzdQdSCS24M" target="_blank"><img src="http://i.imgur.com/nm8UujD.png?1" alt="SmartDeviceLink" border="10" /></a>

 ## SDL Server
 The SmartDeviceLink (SDL) server handles authentication, data collection, and basic configurations for SDL connected vehicles.
 In general, these tasks are accomplished using JSON documents called Policy Tables, which the [SDL Core component](https://github.com/smartdevicelink/sdl_core) uses to validate messaging with connected applications.
 The Policy Tables are configured on the SDL server, downloaded through the SDL Proxy and passed along to [SDL Core](https://github.com/smartdevicelink/sdl_core).

 > This implementation of SDL Server is a reference to help developers understand how SDL works.
 It is **NOT** meant to be a production server.

-> **Encrypted vs Plain Text:** SDL Policy Tables can be downloaded and transferred to SDL [core](https://github.com/smartdevicelink/sdl_core) in a proprietary format or as plain text.
-A proprietary format consist of encrypted packets, to which only your SDL server and core hold the key(s).

 # Getting Started
 A quick guide to setup SDL server can be found at <a href="https://smartdevicelink.com/guides/sdl-server/getting-started/" target="_blank">SmartDeviceLink.com</a>

 ## Documentation
 All documentation can be found at <a href="https://smartdevicelink.com/docs/sdl-server/master/overview/" target="_blank">SmartDeviceLink.com</a>.